Like an image in an Microsoft Outlook email? Here’s how to save it to a separate picture file.

 How to save any image in an email

 Attached images are easy to save, right-click on the file name and choose ‘Save As’.

-Linked and Embedded images can also be saved, but it’s not obvious how to do that.
+Linked and Embedded images can also be saved, but it’s not so obvious how to do that.

 Then paste into an image editor like Paint, Photoshop or whatever you prefer.
 All Windows users have Paint on their machine (under Programs | Accessories).
 Open up the image editor to a blank image then paste.

 You may need to resize the image size to fit what you have pasted in.